alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Human medicines
 {:#human-medicines}

+What you need to do depends on if you're importing from within or from outside the EU.

-###If you’ll supply the medicines in the [European Economic Area](https://www.gov.uk/eu-eea)(EEA).
+###If you’ll supply the medicines in the [European Economic Area](EEA](https://www.gov.uk/eu-eea)

-You need a [wholesaler licence](#wholesaler-licence) if you’re importing from within the EEA.
+Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re importing from within the EEA.

 If you’re importing from outside the EEA, you need a [manufacturer’s licence](#manufacturers-licence) instead.

 ###If you’re importing to export outside the EEA

-You need a wholesaler licence if you’re importing from outside the EEA.
+Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re importing from outside the EEA.

 Otherwise you don’t need a licence.